Verilogritij1234/RV32I_RTL_GDS/README.md

 1. Prerequisites
-Ensure you have the open-source toolchain installed locally or inside a containerized environment (like the OpenLane/OpenROAD flow container)[cite: 1]:
+Ensure you have the open-source toolchain installed locally or inside a containerized environment (like the OpenLane/OpenROAD flow container):

-Icarus Verilog (iverilog, vvp)[cite: 1]
+Icarus Verilog (iverilog, vvp)

-GTKWave[cite: 1]
+GTKWave

-Yosys[cite: 1]
+Yosys

 # Clone the repository